 Craving Thai food?
 Get your fix in Fairbanks!
 With over 20 Thai restaurants, you haven’t really visited Fairbanks until you’ve eaten Thai food.

 Soak in natural hot springs, tour the Ice Museum, explore cross-country ski trails, or go on a dogsled ride out at Chena Hot Springs Resort.
-Note that we are offering two different field trip options that you can sign up for during your registration – either an evening soak on Monday, March 23 or an all-day field trip on Friday, March 27.
+Note that we are offering a field trip on Friday March, 31 that you can sign up for during registration.

 Creamers Field is a migratory waterfowl refuge, critical to many migratory birds in the spring, summer, and fall.
 Even though there is snow on the ground, there’s still ample opportunity to view wildlife at the refuge among the many maintained trails.
 In addition to attracting birds to its forests and fields, Creamer’s Refuge also appeals to many other types of wildlife.
 While walking along one of the nature trails, visitors may spot a moose meandering through a birch stand, a snowshoe hare nibbling on willows, a squirrel chattering from the limb of a spruce tree, or a red fox pouncing on voles at the field’s edge.